mysql/mysql-server/README.md

 Please report bugs in TokuKV here on github.

-We have two publicly accessible mailing lists:
+We have two publicly accessible mailing lists for TokuDB:

  - tokudb-user@googlegroups.com is for general and support related questions about the use of TokuDB.
  - tokudb-dev@googlegroups.com is for discussion of the development of TokuDB.

+and two for TokuMX:

+ - tokumx-user@googlegroups.com is for general and support related questions about the use of TokuMX.
+ - tokumx-dev@googlegroups.com is for discussion of the development of TokuMX.

 We are also available on IRC on freenode.net, in the #tokutek channel.